thomasbuddyman/pillars/style/html/README.md

 ##General rules

 * Avoid using inline styles as they'll override any other CSS you write and are a nightmare to refactor.
-Styles belong in stylesheets, and if you want to quickly test a concept without polluting the main stylesheet(s), create a separate one called '*hacks*' if someone before you hasn't done that already.
+Styles belong in stylesheets, and if you want to quickly test a concept without polluting the main stylesheet(s), create a separate one called `_hacks.scss` if someone before you hasn't done that already.
 * Always use double quotes for attributes: `header class="hero hero--home"` not `header class=hero hero--home`
 * Separate independent HTML snippets with an empty line to keep your markup easily scannable: